suprith03/sorting-visualizer/README.md

-# Sorting - Visaulizer
+# Sorting - Visualizer

 Project on Sorting Visualizer
+few Algorithms are Merge, Quick, and Insertion Sort.

 ## Screenshots